Men charged for human smuggling appear in court

-They were eventually found by Jamaican coast guards.
+They were eventually found by Jamaican Coast Guard officers.

 They told Jamaican officials they were helping to take a friend back to Jamaica.

-Manderson and Powery were transported back to Cayman on Wednesday (March 7th) and taken into custody by immigration.
+Manderson and Powery were transported back to Cayman on Wednesday (7 March) and taken into custody by Immigration.

 Add Comment